caothang/CMS/server/tomcat/patch/src/main/tomcat/EXO-README.txt

     * [KS-2843] - Error UI in navigation bar.
 Detail see file attach
     * [KS-2847] - [wiki] change date format in versions list and compare form
     * [KS-2853] - Poll gadget does not work on ksdemo
-    * [KS-2860] - exo.ks.ext.social-integration.jar is missing in ear extension packaging
+    * [KS-2860] - exo.cms.ext.social-integration.jar is missing in ear extension packaging
     * [KS-2862] - Can not approve a censor post from pending list
     * [KS-2863] - [wiki] History's changes display wrong
     * [KS-2866] - [wiki] wiki portlet doesn't work on Platform 3.0